Guimli/Vectrex-Pad-miniNeoGeo/README.md

 The electronics used for auto-fire are optional.
 You just have to place a jump on the switches.

-The electronics are positioned on one side only to facilitate factory production.
+The SMD electronics are positioned on one side only to facilitate factory production.